pantheon-systems/documentation/source/content/guides/decoupled/wp-backend-starters/06-dependencies.md

 ## Add a New Plugin or Theme

-A new plugin or theme can be added using the following Composer require command.
+You can add a new plugin or theme by using the Composer require command.

 Command format: